markmoxon/elite-source-code-6502-second-processor/README.md

 * The Executive version from Ian Bell's site (which was also never released)

-By default the build process builds the SNG45 release, but you can build the other relases as follows.
+By default the build process builds the SNG45 release, but you can build the other releases as follows.

+### Building the source disc release

 You can build the source disc release by appending `release-6502sp=source-disc` to the `make` command, like this on Windows: